maratumba/bubble_sort/README.md

 Started at 12:09pm CEST, will try to make commits often
+# DO NOT RUN THIS CODE UNLESS YOU KNOW ABSOLUTELY WHAT YOU ARE DOING

+It is harmless as it is not retrieving random answers but still, proceed with caution.

 # Challenge:
 > Please don't go over 2 hours for this one.
 The goal isn't to finish.
 I want to see your process so > use comments and pseudocode as necessary.
 Please complete it in your language of your choice > (JavaScript/TypeScript or Python are preferred).
 Your choice.